Search programs

 While it’s important to consider the cost of an online master’s degree, ultimately, price is just one of the many factors that students should weigh when deciding if an online master’s program is right for them.

-Factors that Impact Grad School Cost
+Factors That Impact Grad School Cost

 A key influence on a school’s tuition price is whether it’s a public or private institution.
 Public universities are subsidized by state governments, allowing them to charge lower tuition rates than private universities, which get most of their funding from tuition and endowments.
-EducationData.org reports that the average cost of a master’s degree is $29,150 at a public university and $62,100 at a private university.
+EducationData.org reports that the average cost of a master’s degree is $48,690 at a public university and $64,440 at a private university.

-Tuition prices may also vary based on the specific master’s degree program.
+Tuition prices may also vary depending on the specific master’s degree program.
 Certain programs that are selective, resource-intensive, or have a high return on investment may charge higher tuition rates than those that are more common and less expensive to administer.

 Tuition assistance or reimbursement from an employer is another form of financial aid that can help lower a graduate student’s tuition costs.
 Generally speaking, in this situation, a student pays upfront for their classes, and their employer reimburses them for some or all tuition after successfully completing the course.

-Students who are active-duty or veteran service members, or married to service members, may also be eligible for tuition discounts and special programs that help subsidize the out-of-pocket cost of a master’s degree.
+Students who are active-duty or veteran service members or married to service members may also be eligible for tuition discounts and special programs that help subsidize the out-of-pocket cost of a master’s degree.

 Online Grad School Costs Other Than Tuition

 While tuition is often the most significant expense associated with an online master’s program, there are additional costs that students should keep in mind when budgeting for grad school.
-These may include:

-Technology After tuition, technology is often a key expense for online master’s students.
+After tuition, technology is often a key expense for online master’s students.
 This includes having high-quality hardware like a computer, a functioning webcam, a microphone, and headphones.
 Online students also need fast, reliable internet so they can attend virtual classes or stream video lessons without interruption.
 Depending on their program, they may also need specific hardware or software.

-Fees Schools may charge students annual or per-term fees for technical support, online student resources, or other supplementary services.
+Schools may charge students annual or per-term fees for technical support, online student resources, or other supplementary services.

-Application costs There are also costs associated with applying to graduate school, including application fees and the cost of registering and preparing for graduate entrance exams like the GRE or GMAT.
+There are also costs associated with applying to graduate school, including application fees and the cost of registering and preparing for graduate entrance exams like the GRE or GMAT.

 How to Pay for an Online Master’s Degree